Hollywood Hotel: Decline and demolition

-In the early 1940s, Charles E. Toberman, a real estate developer who was known as "Mr. Hollywood," acquired all the stock of the Good Hope Company, which owned the Hollywood Hotel property.
+In the early 1940s, Charles E. Toberman, a real estate developer who was known as "Mr. Hollywood," acquired all the stock of the Good Hope Company, which owned Hollywood Hotel.
 He wanted to tear it down then and redevelop the block, but was halted because of the restrictions on building materials during World War II.

 By the 1950s, the hotel was run down and faded from its former glory.
 Developers were adamant that renovating and restoring the property was out of the question.

-Though the Hollywood Hotel was an architectural landmark and had housed many of the great Hollywood stars in its day, it was razed in August 1956 to make way for a development.
+Though Hollywood Hotel was an architectural landmark and housed many of the great Hollywood stars in its day, it was razed in August 1956 to make way for a development.
 It was replaced by a twelve story office building for the First Federal Savings & Loan Association of Hollywood, a shopping center, and parking lots.

 In 2001 those were demolished, and the Hollywood and Highland Center shopping and entertainment complex was built on the site.
 It includes the Dolby Theatre (formerly known as the Kodak Theatre), the current home of the annual Academy Awards ceremony.